Cayuga, Ontario: History

 Cayuga was incorporated as a village in 1859 and became the county seat for Haldimand County because of its central location.
 It is named after the Cayuga, one of the Six Nations of the Grand River Natives who were awarded land in the area for siding with the British in the American Revolution.
-The locality' name in Mohawk language is Nikana'tsà:'a.

 As the county seat, it is the location of the Court House, jail and a museum.
 In the late 18th century and early 19th century, public hangings were held in the courtyard and the prisoners buried on site.
 The Highway 3 bridge over the Grand River (Cayuga Bridge) was a very well recognized bridge over the Grand River and was commonly used as a symbol of Haldimand County and the Grand River.
 For example, the same bridge had been used in a movie that commemorated Terry Fox.
 That bridge no longer remains a symbol of the Grand River and Haldimand County as it was replaced in the summer of 2014 with a concrete bridge.

 The village's population grew to about 2,500 in the mid-19th century because the Grand River was an important commercial route.
 There were locks constructed at Indiana just north of Cayuga.
 However, when the Welland Canal was completed, the Grand became an obsolete route.
 Further, an impassable dam was built downriver from Cayuga at Dunnville.
 Although originally part of the Welland Canal, the purpose of the dam and a canal at Port Maitland is to keep the level of the Welland Canal consistent.
 Presently the population of Cayuga has recovered to approximately 1,500 after having been around 1,000 for almost a century.

-In 1974, the village was amalgamated into the new town of Haldimand within the Regional Municipality of Haldimand-Norfolk.
+In 1974, Cayuga was amalgamated with the villages of Hagersville and Caledonia and the townships of Oneida, Seneca, North Cayuga, South Cayuga, parts of Rainham and Walpole to form the town of Haldimand.
 Despite nearby Caledonia being the largest community in the town, the town hall was located in Cayuga because of its central location.
-In 2001, Haldimand and all other municipalities within the region were dissolved and the region was instead divided into two single tier municipalities with city-status but called counties.
+In 2001, Haldimand, Dunnville and half of Nanticoke were consolidated into a larger Haldimand.
 Cayuga is now an unincorporated community in Ward 2 of Haldimand County.

-Climate history
+Climate

-On February 13, 2009, the Grand River flooded when the river ice thawed, damaging Cayuga and Dunnville.
+On February 13, 2009, the Grand River flooded when the river ice thawed, damaging Cayuga and Dunnville, Ontario.

 On February 14, 2009, the CCGC Griffin proceeded up the river to help clear ice.